Application for Accreditation & Fees

 Benefits of the Accreditation from EQAC:

-The accredited member institution going through the self assessment process guided by the Education Quality Accreditation Commission standards will learn how to further enhance its educational quality, how to improve its internal and administrative processes and how to optimize its overall outcome.
+The institution that completes the self-assessment process guided by the standards of the Education Quality Accreditation Commission will learn how to improve its administrative responsibility, institutional integrity, and academic quality.

 Recognition.